gordonguthrie/TheManual/the_manual/chapter3/investigating_sonic_pi_and_error_messages.md

 use_synth(:myfirstsynth)

-play 60, out: 3
+play 60, out_bus: 3
 ```

-Well the logs say all is well:
+It plays.

 ```
 {run: 55, time: 0.0}
- └─ synth :beep, {note: 60.0, out: 3}
+ └─ synth :beep, {note: 60.0, out_bus: 3}
 ```

-but actually there is no sound.
-To understand this we need to trace through where the `out` value is used in our code.
+The fact that it plays is a clue - because on reading the SuperCollider code it shouldn't.
 We use it as the first parameter in the uGen `Out`.
 It determines the output channel.
-The way Sonic Pi is wired up the channel `0` makes our computer play noise, any other channel is not connected to something to turn signal into sound - hence the silence.
+The way Sonic Pi is wired up the channel `0` makes our computer play noise, any other channel is not connected to something to turn signal into sound - so passing in a different value of `out_bus` should cause silence.
+The fact that it doesn't shows that Sonic Pi is overwritting it.

-With a built-in synthesiser we can set `out` to `3` but when the synth is called the output plays - implying that the `out` parameter has been set to `0` in the munging.

 Let's look at some other incantations - particularly around notes.